The International Peace Museum

-The International Peace Museum (formerly the Dayton International Peace Museum) is a non-profit, primarily volunteer-run peace museum located in downtown Dayton, Ohio, United States.
-The Museum's mission is to promote, through education and collaboration, a more equitable, civil, and peaceful world.
+The International Peace Museum (formerly the Dayton International Peace Museum) is a non-profit, peace museum located on historic Courthouse Square in downtown Dayton, Ohio, United States.
+The museum's mission is to promote, through education and collaboration, a more equitable, civil, and peaceful world.
 Its programs and exhibits are non-partisan, secular, and feature themes of conflict resolution, equity, social justice, tolerance, and protecting our natural world.
-It commemorates the 1995 Dayton Agreement.
-It is the only peace museum in the Western Hemisphere to still have a physical location.
+It commemorates the 1995 Dayton Agreement that ended the war in Bosnia.
+It is "America's only brick-and-mortar peace museum."

 In addition to functioning as a traditional museum, the Peace Museum serves as an activities center for those who seek a community of peace.
-The Peace Museum features permanent, temporary, and traveling exhibits that highlight the rich history of, and potential for, nonviolent solutions to conflict and sustainability in the natural world.
+The Museum features permanent, temporary, and traveling exhibits that highlight the rich history of, and potential for, nonviolent solutions to conflict and sustainability in the natural world.
+The Museum hosts two to three guest exhibits annually.

-Located in the Courthouse Plaza Building on Dayton's Courthouse Square, the Peace Museum includes a library, an interactive children's room, a gathering space where visitors can engage in conversation, and holds events such as book discussions and story slams.
+Located in the Courthouse Plaza Building on Dayton's Courthouse Square, the Peace Museum includes a library, a podcasting studio, the Jack Meagher Gallery, traveling and permanent collections, a stage, and small gift shop.
+The Museum holds events such as book discussions and live music, storytelling, and guest speakers.

-The museum is open from 10 A.M - 5 P.M Friday and Saturday for visitors and Tuesday - Thursday by appointment.
-The Museum's admission is $5, it is free for members.
+The museum is open from 10 A.M to 5 P.M Friday and Saturday for visitors and Tuesday -Thursday for scheduled school visits and group tours.
+The admission is $5, and it is free for members.